brandongiraldo/Github-Issue-Tracker/README.md

 ## Hosting

 I am currently hosting this application as a subdirectory application on my nginx server.
+I am using [pm2](https://github.com/Unitech/pm2).

 Its worth noting (since it look me about an hour and half to figure out) that the application `<base href='/'>` will change based on how you choose to route this in your site.conf.